alxtrnr/bongo-twisty/content/blog/good_progress/index.md

 Happy to be ending this month on a good note.

 Sent the [damaged Karoo 3](https://www.bongotwisty.blog/cracked_screen/) back on Tuesday.
 A brand new boxed unit with all accessories included arrived on Saturday.
 Hammerhead gave me 50% off the RRP.
-The additional bracket, 1/4 turn mount and the lanyard was a bonus worth £52.00.
+The additional bracket, 1/4 turn mount, charging cable and lanyard were all a welcome bonus.
+They're worth £52.00 when bought separately.
 Free P&P for the return and replacement.
 Pretty good service in my books.

 I bought a gel bumper case to help protect it and had this ready and waiting when it arrived.
 Screen protectors are in transit.
 All I need to be now is a bit more careful.